 This course focuses on an introduction to networking technology and its implementation.
-The course conducts an inmicrocomputer depth examination of setup networking troubleshooting skills, implementation, networking troubleshooting, basic security implementation, basic security troubleshooting, Interpersonal communication skills and personal management, introduction to topologies for different types of networks, familiarity of connectivity devices, and various LAN and WAN services.
+The course conducts an inmicrocomputer depth examination of setup troubleshooting skills, networking implementation, networking troubleshooting, basic security implementation, basic security troubleshooting, Interpersonal communication skills and personal management, introduction to topologies for different types of networks, familiarity of connectivity devices, and various LAN and WAN services.